virzen/arcanoid-opengl/README.md

 ---

-Tested on and for Debian 9.4.
+Developed on and for Debian 9.4.